fl101/awardfares-blog/_posts/2023-05-31-lufthansa-with-eurobonus-guide.md

 ---

-## Why is SAS EuroBonus great for redeeming awards on Lufthansa?
+## Why is SAS EuroBonus great for redeeming awards on Lufthansa? {#why-sas-for-lufthansa}

 There may be several reasons why you might find SAS EuroBonus to be more beneficial for redeeming awards on Lufthansa flights.